oliver-giersch/hazptr/README.md

 ## Minimum Supported Rust Version (MSRV)

-The minimum supported rust version for this crate is 1.31.0.
+The minimum supported rust version for this crate is 1.36.0.

-In case the (default) `std` feature is not used, the MSRV is 1.36.0.

 ## Comparison with [crossbeam-epoch](https://crates.io/crates/crossbeam-epoch)